 I use this pyramid above when I talk about bullying.
 In the documentary “Bully”, Lee Hirsch and Cynthia Lowen highlight 5 cases that all started out with level one bullying and moved up the pyramid to, in two cases, lead to the victim’s suicide.
 David Long, father of Tyler Long, tells the story of kids at school taunting Tyler and telling him to “go hang himself”.
 Tyler hanged himself in his Georgia home at the age of 17.
 In some extreme cases, the victim may act with violence not only against self, but others.

 This pyramid above is used to demonstrate the escalation of violence in domestic violence cases.
-One is highlighted in the upcoming documentary, ‘Private Violence”.
+One is highlighted in HBO documentary, ‘Private Violence”.
 Domestic violence usually starts with words and escalates from there.
 In at least 3 cases a day in America, the violence escalates to murder.
-Janet Mills McPherson knew that her husband was capable of killing her.
+Janet, whose family was interviewed for the film, knew that her husband was capable of killing her.
 In her case, she was killed at the age of 42 in December of 2009 in her North Carolina home.
 When we repeat “rape jokes”, call women “sluts” a la Limbaugh, we are putting down half the planet.
 Degrading women makes it easier to see them as less and As Gloria Steinem says, “if you say that half of the human race is less than the other half, which is a lie, the only way to enforce that lie is violence”.